 Only got one day in Miami?
 Start your day with a walk around South Beach.

 If you’re an early riser, you’re in luck: Miami Beach unleashes some incredible sunrises.
 The early morning hours, before the crowds ascend, are among the best times to roam about the South Beach area.

 For beach-bums, South Beach is the ultimate hangout spot on a Miami itinerary.
-South Beach is often listed as one of the best beaches in the USA.
+South Beach isn’t just one of the most popular beaches in Miami; it’s often listed as one of the best beaches in the USA.
 It’s not often that you’ll find such an amazing seaside experience within a major urban center!

 Even if you don’t want to spend much time frolicking in the water, South Beach is a fantastic place for a stroll.
 Enjoy the sea views and grab some shade in the palm-shaded Lummus Park to escape the Miami heat.

 Besides its sunrises and white sands, Miami Beach is most renowned for its Art Deco District.
 Centered around Ocean Drive, the Art Deco Historic District contains over 800 historic buildings.